Flexible list colorings: Maximizing the number of requests satisfied: Introduction

 In classical vertex coloring we wish to color the vertices of a graph $G$ with up to $m$ colors from $[m]$ so that adjacent vertices receive different colors, a so-called \emph{proper $m$-coloring}.
 List coloring is a well-known variation on classical vertex coloring that was introduced independently by Vizing~\cite{V76} and Erd\H{o}s, Rubin, and Taylor~\cite{ET79} in the 1970s.
 For list coloring, we associate a \emph{list assignment} $L$ with a graph $G$ such that each vertex $v \in V(G)$ is assigned a list of colors $L(v)$ (we say $L$ is a list assignment for $G$).
 An \emph{$L$-coloring} of $G$ is a function $f$ with domain $V(G)$ such that $f(v)\in L(v)$ for all $v\in V(G)$.
 We say that $G$ is $L$-colorable if there exists a proper $L$-coloring of $G$: an $L$-coloring where adjacent vertices receive different colors.
 A list assignment $L$ for $G$ is called a \emph{$k$-assignment} if $|L(v)|=k$ for each $v \in V(G)$.
 We say $G$ is \emph{$k$-choosable} or \emph{$k$-list colorable} if $G$ is $L$-colorable whenever $L$ is a $k$-assignment for $G$.
 The \emph{list chromatic number} of $G$, denoted $\chi_{\ell}(G)$, is the smallest $k$ such that $G$ is $k$-choosable.
 It is immediately obvious that for any graph $G$, $\chi(G) \leq \chi_{\ell}(G)$.

-Flexible list coloring was introduced by Dvo\v{r}\'{a}k, Norin, and Postle in~\cite{DN19} in order to address a situation in list coloring where we still seek a proper list coloring, but a preferred color is given for some subset of vertices and we wish to color as many vertices in this subset with its preferred colored as possible, a flexible version of the classical precoloring extension problem.
+Flexible list coloring was introduced by Dvo\v{r}\'{a}k, Norin, and Postle in~\cite{DN19} in order to address a situation in list coloring where we still seek a proper list coloring, but each vertex may have a preferred color assigned to it, and for those vertices we wish to color as many of them with their preferred colors as possible.
+(This is ``flexible'' as compared to the classical precoloring extension problem, where some vertices are assigned colors that they must use.)
 Specifically, suppose $G$ is a graph and $L$ is a list assignment for $G$.
 A \emph{request} of $L$ is a function $r$ with non-empty domain $D\subseteq V(G)$ such that $r(v) \in L(v)$ for each $v \in D$.
 For any $\epsilon \in (0,1]$, the triple $(G,L,r)$ is \emph{$\epsilon$-satisfiable} if there exists a proper $L$-coloring $f$ of $G$ such that $f(v) = r(v)$ for at least $\epsilon|D|$ vertices in $D$.

 We say that the pair $(G,L)$ is \emph{$\epsilon$-flexible} if $(G,L,r)$ is $\epsilon$-satisfiable whenever $r$ is a request of $L$.
 Finally, we say that $G$ is \emph{$(k, \epsilon)$-flexible} if $(G,L)$ is $\epsilon$-flexible whenever $L$ is a $k$-assignment for $G$.
 If $G$ is $(k,\epsilon)$-flexible, the following observations are immediate: (i) $G$ is $(k',\epsilon')$-flexible for any $k'\ge k$ and $\epsilon'\le \epsilon$; (ii) any spanning subgraph $H$ of $G$ is $(k,\epsilon)$-flexible; (iii) $G$ is $k$-choosable.